collector-bank/azure-webjobs-extensions-eventstore/README.md

 }
 ```

 The event trigger can subscribe to all stream or an specific stream by name.
 When the subscription reaches the current position the LiveProcessingStarted trigger is fired.
-The trigger fires when the batch buffer has filled up or the timeout has occured.
+The trigger fires when the batch buffer has filled up or the timeout has elapsed.

 ```csharp
 [Singleton(Mode = SingletonMode.Listener)]